Hims Reviews: Are Hims' products and services legit?

 5. Check in with your provider as your treatment progresses.
 Hims’ providers will work with you as your treatment continues, answering questions and monitoring progress and efficacy.

 Hims' initial psychiatry session is an attractive deal for an online psychiatric service.
-In addition to covering the cost of medications, your $85/month psychiatry subscription includes regular check-ins to ensure the course of treatment is working and to address any questions that might arise.
+In addition to covering the cost of medications, your monthly psychiatry subscription includes regular check-ins to ensure the course of treatment is working and to address any questions that might arise.
+Pricing starts at $49/month, but that may increase depending on your medication needs.

 Keep in mind that there are sacrifices for that added convenience and savings.
 At this time, you don’t have a say in which psychiatric professional Hims assigns to you.
-Also, since psychiatric visits and medication costs are tied to the same charge, getting insurance to cover them can be nearly impossible.
 You also can’t get controlled substances through a Hims psychiatrist, even if you’ve been prescribed them in the past.

-We’ve covered several online therapy services as part of our comprehensive coverage of the telemedical landscape, and we’ve found other providers to be as good, if not better, choices than Hims.
-Hims’ prices are low compared to other online psychiatry platforms, but Hims’ inability to incorporate insurance puts it at a distinct disadvantage compared to companies like Cerebral.
+We’ve covered several online psychiatry services as part of our comprehensive coverage of the telemedical landscape, and we’ve found other providers to be as good, if not better, choices than Hims.
+Hims’ prices are low compared to other online psychiatry platforms, but Hims’ inability to incorporate insurance puts it at a distinct disadvantage compared to companies like Talkspace.

 General health and well-being supplements